Last Updated on 3 weeks by traveldrafts

 The ATM caves are one of the most incredible monuments in Belize and Central America.
 The best place to stay when visiting the caves is undoubtedly San Ignacio.

-This small town is close to the Guatemalan border and is known as the base for visiting some of Belize’s best-known attractions.
+This small town, located close to the Guatemalan border, serves as a base for visiting some of Belize’s best-known attractions.
 The city itself is not particularly interesting, but it does have a lot of activities nearby, including the ATM caves.
 If you want to explore the caves, the jungle, and the ruins of Belize, San Ignácio is the ideal place.

-Thus, despite being small, there are plenty of accommodation options in San Ignácio, Check the map below for some good options.
+Thus, despite being small, there are plenty of accommodation options in San Ignácio.